 7. The Signature at MGM Grand Hotel Balcony Rooms

-The MGM Signature Hotel still offers some of the amenities of the MGM Grand Hotel, but without the higher price tag.
+The MGM Signature Hotel is the more upscale sibling of the MGM Grand Hotel and as such, comes with a higher price tag.
 The hotel is just that, a hotel, without a casino in it, unlike most Las Vegas Hotels.
-It’s intended for you to be able to just walk over to the MGM Grand and enjoy it.
+It’s intended for you to be able to easily walk over to the nearby MGM Grand and play.

 A balcony from the MGM Signature Hotel will let you step out and get fresh air.
-Because the hotel was built to be a cheaper option for guests wishing to stay on the MGM Grand property, it doesn’t really have stellar views of Las Vegas Boulevard.
+Because the hotel was built set back from the strip, it doesn’t really have stellar views of Las Vegas Boulevard.
 However, you will get more space and be able to enjoy the fresh air.

-(We show you all the places to find free parking on the Strip and share some Las Vegas free parking tips in our article here).
+We can show you all the places to find free parking on the strip

-8. Tropicana Las Vegas – Bungalows with Garden View Balconies
+8. Tropicana Las Vegas – Bungalows with Garden View Patio Terrace

 Though it’s one of the original iconic casinos built during the post-world war II boom, it has been remodeled several times over the years and is full of modern charm.

-If it’s a balcony or terrace you’re looking for, then you’ll want to check out the Tropicana Pool Villas.
-These rooms feel more like private bungalows overlooking the pool and garden areas (vegas.com).
+If it’s a patio terrace you’re looking for, then you’ll want to check out the Tropicana Pool Villas.
+These rooms feel more like private bungalows overlooking the pool and garden areas.
 The rooms on the ground floor have private terraces for you to lounge on and lush tropical garden views.
-These rooms have a great location on the strip and are quite affordably priced.
+The Tropicana benefits from a great location on the strip and is quite affordably priced.

-Of course, if you move off the strip a bit, you will find more hotels with balconies or terraces.
-If you’re willing to be off the strip during your Las Vegas trip, here are a couple of other ideas for you.
+Of course, if you move off the strip a bit, you will find more hotels with balconies in Las Vegas.
+If you’re willing to be off the strip during your Las Vegas trip, here are a few other ideas for you.

 9. Balcony Rooms at OYO Hotel & Casino Las Vegas

-The balconies may not have a view directly looking down on the strip but depending which side of the building you’re on, you’ll either have beautiful views of the surrounding hotels on the strip or you’ll be overlooking the pool.
+The balconies may not have a view directly looking down on the strip but depending on which side of the building you’re on.
+You’ll either have beautiful views of the surrounding hotels towering above the strip, or you’ll be overlooking the pool.

-The room rates here are very affordable.
-Check out the rooms at the OYO Hotel & Casino (vegas.com)
+The room rates here are very affordable, as well.
+Check out the rooms at the OYO Hotel & Casino.

 10. Palms Place Hotel Suites and Balconies

-This one is an off-strip property located in Downtown Las Vegas, but it still gets a strong 4-stars on online reviews.
+Palms Place Hotel is an off-strip property located a few blocks from Las Vegas Blvd., but it still gets a strong 4-stars on online reviews.
 It offers luxury, but being off the strip, it will be less expensive.
-However, with all off-strip hotels, you need to think about how much time you want to spend on the strip and how much you’ll have to travel to spend time there.
+However, as with all off-strip hotels, you need to think about how much time you want to spend on the strip and how much time you’ll need to spend to get where you want to go.

-There is a unique situation with the balconies here that you’ll want to make a note of.
+There is a unique situation with the balcony rooms at Palms Place that you’ll want to make a note of.
 First, the rooms all have balconies, BUT they are mostly locked and are not accessible!

-Some of the rooms here are privately owned and rented through Airbnb (website).
-If you book one of these rooms you may have access to the balcony (check the Airbnb listing for info), but if you reserve directly through the hotel, all reports indicate that you won’t have access to the balcony.
+Some of the rooms here are privately owned and rented through Airbnb.
+If you book one of these rooms, you may have access to the balcony (check the Airbnb listing for info), but if you reserve directly through the hotel, all reports indicate that you won’t have access to the balcony.